 DE-ESCALATION: The tactical use of verbal and/or physical skills to prevent a potentially dangerous situation from intensifying

+DEFENSIVE FORCE: The necessary infliction of physical battery to overcome physical resistance or to protect others from assault or injury.

-physicalLESS LETHAL FORCE: Is the force that is not intended to cause serious physical harm or death.
+LESS LETHAL FORCE: Is force that is not intended to cause serious physical harm or death.
 This includes the use of approved defensive/physical tactics, less lethal launchers, approved chemical substances, the canine, the authorized baton or other less lethal weapons approved by the Chief of Police.

 MINIMUM AMOUNT OF FORCE: The minimum amount of force is the least amount of force that is proper, reasonable, and necessary to achieve a lawful objective.